SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

                             do not have the compression_level="4" attribute set in all of
                             the file_group definitions in your file_def.xml file.
+      --max-deflate-jobs MAX_DEFLATE_JOBS
+                            Maximum number of concurrent sub-processes to
+                            use for netCDF deflating.
+Defaults to 4.
+      --nocheck-initial-conditions
+                            Suppress checking of the initial conditions link.
+                            Useful if you are submitting a job to wait on a previous job
       --no-submit           Prepare the temporary run directory, and the bash script to execute
                             the NEMO run, but don't submit the run to the queue.